bvkeersop/DocumentBuilder/README.md

 var excelDocumentBuilder = new ExcelDocumentBuilder(options)
     .AddWorksheet("my-worksheet-name")
-    .WithTable(productTableRows) // More on tables below
+    .AddTable(productTableRows) // More on tables below
     .WriteToStreamAsync(outputStream);
 ```

 ## Tables

-NDocument supports the creation of tables by creating a POCO (Plain Old C# Object).
+`DocumentBuilder` supports the creation of tables by creating a POCO (Plain Old C# Object).
 It will use the name of the property has the column name, and will order the table columns in the same order as the properties defined in the POCO.
 There are [options](#options) available to configure this.

 ### 1. Define a POCO